kostafey/ejc-sql/README.md

 The project is still in deep alpha...

-**ejc-sql** provides a simple way to interact with database via java/clojure libs to run SQL/JPQL scripts from emacs:
+**ejc-sql** provides a simple way to interact with database via java/clojure libs to run SQL scripts from emacs.

-* SQL support by clojure jdbc lib.
-* JPQL support by OpenJPA (experimental).
-* HQL is planning...

 ## Installation